 We focus our SCoBot evaluations on the more interesting aspects of the agent's reasoning process underlying the action selection, rather than the basic object identification step (which has been thoroughly investigated in previous works e.g. [Koh et al., 2020, Stammer et al., 2021, Wu et al., 2024]).
-We thus assume access to a pretrained object extractor and provide our agents with objectcentric descriptions of these states (Ω_t) based on the information from OCAtari [Delfosse et al., 2023a].
-Specifically, in our evaluations, the set of object properties consists of object class (e.g. enemy paddle, ball etc.), (x^t, y^t) coordinates, coordinates at the previous position (x^{t-1}, y^{t-1}) , height and width, the most common RGB values (i.e. the most representative color of an object), and object orientation.
-The specific set of functions, \mathcal{F} , that are used to extract object relations is composed of: euclidean distance, directed distances (on x and y axes), speed, velocity, plan intersection, the center (of the shortest line between two objects), and color name (cf. App.
+We thus assume access to a pretrained object extractor and provide our agents with objectcentric descriptions of these states $(\Omega_t)$ based on the information from OCAtari [Delfosse et al., 2024b].
+Specifically, in our evaluations, the set of object properties consists of object class (e.g. enemy paddle, ball etc.), $(x^t, y^t)$ coordinates, coordinates at the previous position $(x^{t-1}, y^{t-1})$ , height and width, the most common RGB values (i.e. the most representative color of an object), and object orientation.
+The specific set of functions, $\mathcal{F}$ , that are used to extract object relations is composed of: euclidean distance, directed distances (on x and y axes), speed, velocity, plan intersection, the center (of the shortest line between two objects), and color name (cf. App.
 A.5.1 for implementation details).
 To distill SCoBots' learned policies, we use the decision-tree extraction algorithm VIPER [Bastani et al., 2018].
 For the human-guided SCoBot evaluations (denoted as (guided) SCoBots in our evaluations), we illustrate human guidance and prune out the concepts that we consider unimportant to master the game (cf. Tab.
 4).
 Furthermore, to mitigate RL specific problems, we also provide SCoBot agents with simulated human-expert feedback signals, the details of which we describe at the relevant sections below.
 More details about the setup and the hyperparameters are in App.
 A.5.
+In our evaluation, SCoBots' training is slightly faster than deep agents' one (cf. Appendix A.9).